-- S/P DIF: A standard of digital interface for audio. - SCSI: Small Computer System Interface is an industry standard interface for connection of a variety of peripheral devices. - SD/SDHC/SDXC Card: Secure Digital cards are flash memory widely used in a variety of digital devices such as digital cameras and Personal Digital Assistants. - serial: Processes that occur one at a time.
-In communications, it means the transmission of one bit at a time sequentially over a single channel.
-On your computer, the serial port provides a serial interface between the computer and an appropriate device.
-Compare parallel. - SIO: Serial Input/Output.
+- S/P DIF: A standard of digital interface for audio. - SCSI: Small Computer System Interface is an industry standard interface for connection of a variety of peripheral devices. - SD/SDHC memory card: Secure Digital cards are flash memory widely used in a variety of digital devices such as digital cameras and Personal Digital Assistants. - SECAM L: SECAM (Sequential Couleur A Memorie) is a broadcasting standard used in France. - SIO: Serial Input/Output.
 The electronic methodology used in serial data transmission. - soft key: Key combinations that emulate keys on the IBM keyboard, change some configuration options, stop program execution, and access the numeric keypad overlay. - software: The set of programs, procedures and related documentation associated with a computer system.
 Specifically refers to computer programs that direct and control the computer system's activities.
-See also hardware. - stop bit: One or more bits of a byte that follow the transmitted character or group codes in asynchronous serial communications. - synchronous: Having a constant time interval between successive bits, characters or events. - system disk: A diskette that contains the operating system files needed to start the computer.
+See also hardware. - stop bit: One or more bits of a byte that follow the transmitted character or group codes in asynchronous serial communications. - synchronous: Having a constant time interval between successive bits, characters or events system disk: A diskette that contains the operating system files needed to start the computer.
 Any diskette can be formatted as a system disk.
 A system disk is also called a "bootable disk", "boot disk" or a "startup disk."
 Compare non-system disk.